OnroerendErfgoed/oeblog/posts/2019/vioe-hypermedia-api.rst

 -----------------------

 We'll use JSON-LD to enhance our script.
-We want to homogenise our dataset of all information from `Knokke-Heist` so we are left with only records having the same structure.
-We've made two JSON-LD contexts, one for the image database and a second one for the three datasets originating from our inventory since their datamodels are extremely similar.
-The datasets don't normally include the type of resource they contain but we do want to be able to tell the difference in our final dataset, so we'll add those here.
-Our inventory systems have a field called `locatie_samenvatting` that provides a summary of the geographic location of an object.
+We want to homogenise our dataset of all information about `Knokke-Heist`, so we are left with only records having the same structure.
+We've made two JSON-LD contexts, one for the image database and a second one for the three datasets originating from our inventory.
+Because the datamodels for these three datasets are extremely similar datamodels.
+The datasets don't normally include the type of resource they contain but we do want to be able to tell the difference in our final dataset, so we'll add those here as well.
+Our inventory system has a field called `locatie_samenvatting` that provides a summary of the geographic location of an object.
 While the summary algorithm can be fairly complicated (there's things that are located in more than one street in more than one municiaplity or even more than one province), it's very useful for a human to quickly see where something can be found.
-There's no such field in the image database and we've created a quick replacement for the dataset (luckily the location of images is much simpler than that of heritage objects).
+There's no such field in the image database and we've created a quick replacement summary for this dataset (luckily the location of images is much simpler than that of heritage objects).

-Our script fetches all data like before, but we now add the type of record we're fetching and for images we add a simple location summary.
+Our script fetches all data like before, but we now add the type of record we're fetching and a simple location summary for images.
 Then we expand all of them into JSON-LD using the `pyLD
 <https://pypi.org/project/PyLD/>`_ Python library.
 This leaves us with a
 dataset that is valid JSON-LD, but a bit unwieldy.
 Every key in the dataset is